-- Number one performer of basic research in the US. - To increase the degree to which university research leads to commercial innovation, many universities have established technology transfer offices → technology transfer offices (TTO) = offices designed to facilitate the transfer of technology developed in a research environment to an environment where it can be commercially applied.
+- Number one performer of basic research in the US. - To increase the degree to which university research leads to commercial innovation, many universities have established

+Technology transfer offices (TTO) = offices designed to facilitate the transfer of technology developed in a research environment to an environment where it can be commercially applied.

-Government-funded research:
+Government-funded research

-- Governments of many countries actively invest in research through: - their own laboratories; - the formation of science parks and incubators → science parks = regional districts, typically set up by government, to foster R&D collaboration between government, universities and private firms incubators = institutions designed to nurture the development of new businesses that might otherwise lack access to adequate funding or advice; - grants for other public or private research entities.
+Governments of many countries actively invest in research through:

+- Their own laboratories; - The formation of science parks and incubators - Science parks = regional districts, typically set up by government, to foster R&D collaboration between government, universities and private firms.
+Often include institutions, called incubators. - 2.
+Incubators = institutions designed to nurture the development of new businesses that might otherwise lack access to adequate funding or advice; Help overcome market failure that can result when a new technology has the potential for important societal benefits, but its potential for direct returns is highly uncertain. - Grants for other public or private research entities.